sarah-h2g2/Credit-Card-Validation/ReadMe.txt

-A simple app for validating visa and master card and american express
+A simple react.js app for validating visa, master card and american express